GeorgiosEtsias/Kmeans-Clustering-NLP-RestaurantOrders/README.md

 3)	[PizzaClustering.py](https://github.com/GeorgiosEtsias/NLP-Clustering-RestaurantOrders/blob/main/PizzaClustering.py): Conducts a similar analysis using the pizza.plk file.
 Clustering is conducted only 2 times, once for the product_type_name (30 clusters) and once for the product_name (45 clusters).
 This script generates similar outputs with the previous NonPizzaClusterring.py.

 4)	[FinalResults.py](https://github.com/GeorgiosEtsias/NLP-Clustering-RestaurantOrders/blob/main/FinalResults.py): Creates a final .csv file that is equal to the original dataset plus two columns, representing the Predicted Product Categories and Predicted Product Names.

+# Identifying trendes in the post-pocessed dataset, respones to 'customers'